The ultimate guide to administrative tasks and duties

 • Onboarding, offboarding, and training of staff members

-• Managing other team members and delegating tasks
+• Managing team members and delegating tasks

 The path to becoming an executive assistant

-1. Get the right education
+1. Complete the necessary education

-2. Obtain relevant certification
+2. Obtain relevant certifications

 4. Hone the right skills